 Customer Relationship Management

-CRM stands for Customer Relationship Management, a term that describes the practices, strategies and, more recently, technologies a company might use to manage their interactions (or relationships) with their customers and potential customers.
-It’s about creating efficiency in the workplace and maximising the business opportunity throughout the customers’ life-cycle, by improving customer relationships, aiding customer retention and increasing sales.
+CRM stands for Customer Relationship Management.
+The term describes the practices, strategies and technologies a company might use to manage their interactions with their customers and potential customers.
+It’s about creating efficiency in the workplace and maximising the business opportunity throughout the customers’ life-cycle.
+Therefore, improving customer relationships, aiding customer retention and increasing sales.

 So What is a CRM System?

 In essence, a CRM system is an application that records your customer interactions, across multiple channels, and stores them in centralised database so it can be shared with colleagues.
 However, advancements in technology have brought about automation of this process and changed the way we work.